hanquochan/weather/README.md

   + Apply SOLID to the project.

 ## Folder structure
-+-- Models
+.
+├── Models/
-|   +-- Networking: Raw Model for networking example request, response
-|   +-- Weather: UI Models which are using for daily forecast feature
+│   ├── Networking: Raw Model for networking example request, response │   └── Weather: UI Models which are using for daily forecast feature ├── Views/
-+-- Views
-|   +-- Base: Base view
+│   ├── Base: Base view
-|   +-- Weather: View and cell which are using for daily forecast feature
+│   └── Weather: View and cell which are using for daily forecast feature ├── ViewControllers/
-+-- ViewControllers
-|   +-- Base: Base view controller
+│   ├── Base: Base view controller
-|   +-- Weather: View Controllers which are using for daily forecast feature
+│   └── Weather: View Controllers which are using for daily forecast feature ├── ViewModels/
-+-- ViewModels
-|   +-- Base: Base view model
+│   ├── Base: Base view model
-|   +-- Weather: View Models which are using for daily forecast feature
+│   └── Weather: View Models which are using for daily forecast feature ├── Networking/
-+-- Networking
-|   +-- WeatherAPIProvider: API provider associated with open weather api
-|   +-- WeatherAPITarget: API Target to config each request
+│   ├── WeatherAPIProvider: API provider associated with open weather api │   ├── WeatherAPITarget: API Target to config each request │   └── ...
-|   +-- ...
-+-- Helpers
-|   +-- Extensions: Extension categories
+├── Helpers/
-|   |   +-- Extensions: Extension categories
+│   ├── Extensions: Extension categories
-|   +-- Utility: Generic utility class
+│   └── Utility: Generic utility class
-+-- Configs: Config for api environment, default configs...
+├── Config for api environment, default configs...
-+-- Constants: Constants which are using in ap to collect for localization, constant values...
+├── Constants: Constants which are using in ap to collect for localization, constant values...
-+-- Repository
+└── Repository/
-|   +-- WeatherProvider: Business layer to provider data for view model.
+    ├── WeatherProvider: Business layer to provider data for view model.
-|   +-- Caches: Caches for api.
+    └── Caches: Caches for api.

 ##.
 Checklist: